keysmash-studios/kitty/CONFIG.md

 #### allow_files

-`Default: false`
+`Default: []`

-This option takes in an array of strings or a singular string and matches it with regEx against the requested path, if it matches it'll allow you to view the path/file.
+This option takes in an array of regEx strings and then matches it against the requested path, if it matches it'll allow you to view/GET the file.

-This means a value of `.*\.html` will only ever allow you to request HTML files, which is obviously a bad idea if you've any CSS files or alike.
+This means a value of `[".*\.html"]` will only ever allow you to request HTML files, which is obviously a bad idea if you've any CSS files or alike.

+This option acts like a whitelist for files.

 #### block_files

-`Default: false`
+`Default: []`

-This options is much the opposite of `allow_files`, it also takes in an array of strings or a singular string, then from it regEx matches the request path, if it matches it'll give a 404.
-Hence you can't access that file.
+This option is much the opposite of `allow_files`, it also takes in an array of regEx strings, then matches it against the requested URL.

-This means a value of `.*\.js` will stop you from ever requesting a JavaScript file.
+This means a value of `[".*\.js"]` will stop you from ever requesting a JavaScript file.
+If of course it is suffixed with `.js`

+This option acts like a blacklist for files.

-#### noerrorpage
+#### no_errorpage

-`Default: false`
+`Default: []`

-This turns off the default HTML+CSS error page, this means it'll let the browser do whatever it wants when it gets a 404.
+This option takes in an array of regEx strings and then matches it against the requested path, if it matches it'll turn off the default HTML+CSS error page, this means it'll let the browser do whatever it wants when it gets a `404`.

+This means if you want to turn of the error page completely and let the browser always show it's own thing, simply have it set to `[".*"]`

 ##### Default Config